Making-Sense-Info/Varese/use-cases/insee.md

 IsBasedOn.hasDifferentUnitType	variable B is based on a previous variable A, but the UnitType is different

-maybe another angle here when we transform variable.
+### maybe another angle here when we transform variable.
 And it cross previous categories , so it could be an extension, like IsBasedOn.hasDifferentValueDomain.aggregation

 IsBasedOn.Aggregation	variable B is based on a previous variable A. the representation of the variable B is different in order to correspond to an agregation values of the variable A (gathering of categories or creation of intervalles if variable A is numeric).
 This case is a subcase

 IsBasedOn.Imputation	variable B is based on a previous variable A. the content of the component of the dataset corresponding to the variable B is changed by imputation process.

-Another kind of relation, flag to directly convey caveats or information that variables are comparable ?
+### Another kind of relation ?
+Flag to directly convey caveats or information that variables are comparable ?